fin-hypergrid/core/README.md

-fin-selection-changed|this is fired whenever the selection changes fin-scroll-x|this is fired on any scroll in the horizontal dimension fin-scroll-y|this is fired on any scroll in the vertical dimension fin-cell-click|this is fired on cell click fin-grid-rendered|this is fired after a repaint occurs fin-double-click|fired on double click fin-cell-enter|this is fired when the mouse enters a new cell
+fin-selection-changed|this is fired whenever the selection changes fin-scroll-x|this is fired on any scroll in the horizontal dimension fin-scroll-y|this is fired on any scroll in the vertical dimension fin-grid-rendered|this is fired after a repaint occurs fin-click|this is fired on cell click fin-double-click|this is fired on double click fin-cell-enter|this is fired when the mouse enters a new cell, fin-keydown|this is fired on a keydown event fin-keyup|this is fired on a keyup event

 ```
     var jsonModel = document.querySelection('#json-grid');